git/git.github.io/rev_news/drafts/edition-64.md

   The last patch indeed contained the changes about checking repositoryFormatVersion that Jonathan and Junio wanted to see separately.
-With that patch the "extensions.*" config options don't take effect unless "core.repositoryFormatVersion" has been upgraded to 1.
+With that patch the `extensions.*` config options don't take effect unless `core.repositoryFormatVersion` has been upgraded to `1` or higher.

-  So for example if "extensions.worktreeConfig" is set to "true" but "core.repositoryFormatVersion" isn't set, then with the patch Git will behave as if "extensions.worktreeConfig" isn't set.
+  So for example if `extensions.worktreeConfig` is set to `true` but `core.repositoryFormatVersion` isn't set, then with the patch Git will behave as if `extensions.worktreeConfig` wasn't set.

   Junio thinks that this change is the right thing to do in the longer term though.
 He asked for comments about that but no-one answered.
-So the patch series has been merged to 'pu' and then 'next" and in the last "What's cooking in git.git" email from Junio, the plan is to merge to 'master'.
+So the patch series has been merged to 'pu' and then 'next' and according to the last "What's cooking in git.git" email from Junio, the plan is to merge to 'master'.

 <!---